jhumelsine/jhumelsine.github.io/_posts/2024-04-07-interpreter-design-pattern-design.md

 The `Assignment` class gets more interesting.
 While the grammar shows that it __HAS-An__ `Identifier`, I don’t think `Assignment` will contain an `Identifier` attribute in the implementation.
 I think the `Assignment` class will have a String identifier value that it will use as a key to store the `Rational` that’s evaluated from its `Expression`.

 These implementation considerations are only in my head.
 I haven’t spelled them out in detail here; therefore, my design refactoring intent may not be too clear.
-My intent should make more sense when I present the implementation of the classes in the design in the next blog.
+My intent should make more sense when I present the implementation of the classes in the design in the next blog, [Interpreter Design Pattern - Design to Implementation](https://jhumelsine.github.io/2024/04/17/interpreter-design-pattern-implementation.html).

 ### Redesign Conclusion
 Design refactoring is the perfect time to do a lot of thinking and coming up with alternative ideas.
 Any change is simply a modification to a drawing tool.
 There’s almost zero sunk cost at this point.